bjlkeng/bjlkeng.github.io/source/posts/rl-math.rst

 .. [#] I've also been debating the value of writing these posts given that everything here can be easily reproduced by an LLM (which in fact I had used to learn more about this subject).
 But I ended deciding to write it for a couple of reasons: (1) It's helpful for me to digest what I've learned and take time to try to explain it again a la the `Feynman technique <https://en.wikipedia.org/wiki/Learning_by_teaching>`__, (2) I think it's still pedagogically useful to curate core ideas for posterity.
 Besides, who else will feed the LLMs with raw unfiltered human text?
 We can't the LLMs be trained on "junk data" from Twitter (aka X) and Reddit users.
 .. [#] I know, I know, action :math:`A_t` and advantage :math:`A^\pi` both use the same letter but that's the convention, and usually it's easy to understand the difference from context.
+.. [#] Much of this section was derived from Nathan Lambert's RL lecture from his RLHF course [Lambert]_.
+After watching his lecture, it inspired me to dig deeper into the math to understand it all in detail.
+As I usually do, I expanded on it a bit to present it in a way that answers questions that I had along the way.